koibots8230/Programming-Conventions/README.md

 ### Units & Units Library

-Whenever representing a value that has a unit, use WPILib's [unit library](https://docs.wpilib.org/en/stable/docs/software/basic-programming/java-units.html).
+Whenever representing a value that has a unit associated, use WPILib's [unit library](https://docs.wpilib.org/en/stable/docs/software/basic-programming/java-units.html).
 In general, use the following units when representing things:

 - Distance: Meters
 - Angle/Rotation: Radians